akash-saranathan/AutoNavX/Readme.md

 # AutoNavX

 ## Introduction
-Autonomous Car Navigation System with Obstacle Avoidance.
-This repository contains the code for generating simulation data, training a model for car navigation, and testing the autonomous navigation system.
+AutoNavX is an autonomous car navigation system with obstacle avoidance.
+This repository includes code to generate simulation data, train deep learning models (CNN and VGG16), and test autonomous navigation in a simulated environment, demonstrating safe and efficient vehicle control.

 ## Project Highlights: